 The purchase price of each Receivable that We purchase from the Merchant under this Annex 2 shall be the face value of that invoice (including VAT if applicable) less a discount which We refer to as the “Merchant Fee”.
 We shall pay that purchase price to the Merchant's account number at the time agreed between Us and the Merchant.
-The rate of the Merchant Fee shall be as set out in Annex 3 of the Agreement and/or as confirmed by Us from time to time in accordance with the Agreement.
+The rate of the Merchant Fee shall be as set out in the Agreement and/or as confirmed by Us from time to time in accordance with the Agreement.

 We may at any time set-off against any amount We may owe to the Merchant, any amounts owing by the Merchant to Us.
 All amounts due to Us by the Merchant shall be paid in full without any set-off or deduction

 We shall notify the End Customer of the purchase by Us of each Receivable that We purchase from the Merchant in accordance with clause 2 above.

 Prior to the purchase of a Receivable, We may contact the End Customer to confirm the amount of that Receivable and/or any other details of the relevant transaction.
 We may also carry out further verification checks where We deem it appropriate.
 We will not decide to purchase a Receivable if Our verification processes are not completed satisfactorily.
 We aim to complete such processes and notify the Merchant of the outcome within one (1) Business Day of the date of the relevant customer’s order on the Merchant’s Online Store.

 In the event any payment in respect of a Receivable purchased by Us is made directly to the Merchant by an End Customer, the Merchant shall hold the proceeds of such payment in trust for Us, shall immediately provide details of such payment to Us and shall transfer the proceeds of such payment to such account as We may have notified to the Merchant for such purpose.